Paybook/sync-widget/docs/config.md

     // in the site.
 Otherwise, the widget will wait to complete all download process.
     // Default=false
     "quickAnswer": "bool",
+    // A class to be appended to all selects' drop-downs.
+Default='' "selectClass": "string",
     // It specifies the duration in miliseconds that the status toast is to be kept
     // opened when the final status is successful.
 If the final status is error,
     // the end-user will always need to close the toast manually.
 Default=5000